-KNOW CYLINDER CONTENTS AND ITS PROPERTIES
+KNOW CONTENTS OF THE CYLINDER AND THEIR PROPERTIES

-The physical properties, flammability, corrosiveness, and physiological (e.g., toxicity, anesthetic, and irritating) properties of a cylinder gas should be known before it is used.
-If the contents of a cylinder cannot be determined completely from looking on the cylinder or an accompanying tag attached to the cylinder (not its cap), mark the cylinder "Unidentified" and return to the supplier.
+The physical properties, flammability, corrosiveness, and physiological (e.g., toxicity, anesthetic, and irritating) properties of a cylinder gas must be known before it is used.
+If the contents of a cylinder cannot be determined completely from looking on the cylinder itself or an accompanying tag attached to the cylinder (not its cap), mark the cylinder "Unidentified" and return to the supplier.
 Do not rely on cylinder colors, which vary from company to company; some people are color blind.
 Never remove or deface a label.